Choosing the Right Houseplant

 Basic Care for Your Newly Adopted Plant

-Light: Keep your plant in the appropriate light conditions and rotate the pot periodically.
+•Light: Keep your plant in the appropriate light conditions and rotate the pot periodically to help your plant grow evenly.

-Water: Most houseplants fall under the “dry to the touch, then water” category.
+•Water: Most houseplants fall under the “dry to the touch, then water” category.
 Succulents and cacti can take much less water.
 Some houseplants may need misting and more specialized watering to thrive.
+Some plants will “tell” you when they are thirsty.
 Be sure to read the tag when you buy them or ask for help from anyone on staff at Johnson’s.